Telemetry API examples

 ⚠️

-In addition, any Dimension you associate with a metric must be as static as possible.
-That is, if any value changes in the underlying data, it will break any historical records that contained the previous value.
+Any Dimension you associate with a metric must be as static as possible.
+If a value changes in the underlying data (for example, a customer changes their ID), historical records sent with the previous value are not automatically updated.
+This applies to modifications only, not additions.